Shareholders of Ritchie Bros should vote against a takeover of IAA, dealing a huge blow to the planned $7bn deal, Bloombergreported.

-Goldman Sachs Germany’s savings banks are emulating the titans of Wall Street to become an unconventional source of funding for private equity deals, Bloomberg
+Goldman Sachs Germany’s savings banks are emulating the titans of Wall Street to become an unconventional source of funding for private equity deals, Bloomberg reported.

 Lenders ranging from Kreissparkasse Biberach near Lake Constance to Sparkasse KölnBonn in the Rhineland are upping their bets on small and medium-sized leveraged buyouts, helping plug a financing gap left by the retreat of larger international peers.